Update on July 8, 2022: You may be reading about AB5 in the news. Wondering what’s going on?

 California’s Assembly Bill 5 codified the ABC Test, which says that a worker is “properly considered” an independent contractor only if they meet each of the following three criteria.

 |Criteria||What it means|

 |(A) “The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact.”||The “control and direction” test is what the IRS usually uses to define an independent contractor.
 It looks at three key points of control: behavioral (who controls the how, what, and when of the work), financial (does the workers have the opportunity not only to make a profit through the work, but also take a loss), and relationship (is the worker limited only to working for the one business, or are they free to work for others).|

 |(B) “The worker performs work that is outside the usual course of the hiring entity’s business.”||This factor looks at whether the work performed is outside the core function of the business.
 Think functions such as IT maintenance, which a business can easily outsource.|

 |(C) “The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.”||This factor examines whether the worker is traditionally engaged in their own business.
 For example, degreed professionals, such as lawyers and accountants, licensed service trades, such as barbers or massage therapists, and traditional freelancers, such as landscapers and artists, could all qualify as contractors under this factor.|

-As you can see from the ABC Test for contractors, AB5 is going to impact the gig economy hard.
+As you can see from the ABC Test for contractors, AB5 impacts the gig economy.

-Before we can discuss how hard, let’s first have an understanding of this “gig economy” industry we’re talking about.
+Before getting into that, let’s first have an understanding of this “gig economy” industry we’re talking about.